hashicorp/terraform-cdk/website/docs/cdktf/index.html.md

 ## When to use CDK for Terraform

+CDK for Terraform should be used when users have a strong preference for a procedural language, or when the ability to create abstractions using Constructs is needed to help manage complexity.
+Users who are already familiar with HCL and do not need these capabilities should continue using HCL Terraform.
+This choice can be made team-by-team and project-by-project, because CDK for Terraform [interoperates with existing Terraform providers and modules](./concepts/interoperability-workflows.html)

 **TODO:** Insert content about when folks should use this instead of HCL... link to HCL interoperability page.

 ## Project Maturity